Team members

 R.Oord@uu.nl

-Ramon Oord works as Research and Education Assistant at ARC CBBC.
+Ramon Oord works as Research Technician and Lab-responsible for ARC CBBC.

 dr. Peter de Peinder